attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 How do I check the status of a transaction or subscription?
 ---

-1. **Save the MerchantTransactionId, TransactionAuthCode or SubscriptionAuthCode.**
+1. **Retrieve the MerchantTransactionId, TransactionAuthCode or SubscriptionAuthCode.**

-2. **Execute the getTransactionStatus method (for single payments) or getSubscriptionStatus method (for recurring payments).
+2. **Use the getTransactionStatus method (for single payments) or getSubscriptionStatus method (for recurring payments).
 For more information about the required parameters for these methods, refer to AttApiClient.Payment.getTransactionStatus or AttApiClient.Payment.getSubscriptionStatus.**

 		var TransactionId;